amiltonwong/CarND-MPC-Project/README.md

 #### Timestep Length and Elapsed Duration (N & dt) - Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
 Additionally the student details the previous values tried.

-We choose N=10 and dt=0.1 (line 9-10 in `main.cpp`) for timestep length and elapsed Duration between timesteps, respectively.
+We choose N=10 and dt=0.1 (line 9-10 in `MPC.cpp`) for timestep length and elapsed Duration between timesteps, respectively.
 These values mean that the optimizer is considering a one-second duration (10*0.1s = 1s) to determine a refinable trajectory.
 We had tried several other values for N and dt:  N=13, dt=0.2 / N=8, dt=0.125 / N=6, dt=0.15, but found that the most suitable one is N=10 and dt=0.1.

 #### Polynomial Fitting and MPC Preprocessing - A polynomial is fitted to waypoints.
 If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.